-Figure A-6-4 – Example of an overview of S-Information Types, from S-123.
+Figure A-6-5 – Example of an overview of Information Types in an S-100 data product, from S-123.

 Feature Catalogue

 ISO 19110 defines a Feature Catalogue as a catalogue that contains definitions and descriptions of the feature types, feature attributes and feature associations occurring in one or more sets of geographic data.
 Therefore, the Feature Catalogue acts as a machine-readable representation of the Application Schema, and gives a system the means to describe the elements of a dataset that conforms to the Feature Catalogue.